 Some of the classic images of Thailand, such as Phang Nga Bay, the floating markets, the long neck tribes, and the Buddha head in the tree roots at Ayutthaya, are instantly recognizable as “Thai images”.
 Beautiful women and Lady-boys are probably best described as “Thai by association”.

-Example: Think of France and you might picture the Eiffel Tower, here are a few more, Scotland = castles and men wearing kilts, Australia = kangaroos, U.S.A = Statue of Liberty, India = Taj Mahal, Mexico = sombreros.
+Example: Think of France, and you might picture the Eiffel Tower; here are a few more, Scotland = castles and men wearing kilts, Australia = kangaroos, the U.S.A = Statue of Liberty, India = Taj Mahal, Mexico = sombreros.

 Famous Images of Thailand Poll

-Obviously I cannot include every image which you might associate with Thailand, but the selection below represent some of the most commonly used and publicized pictures and photos of Thailand, take a look and vote for the one you think represents your own image of Thailand.
+Obviously, I cannot include every image which you might associate with Thailand, but the selection below represents some of the most commonly used and publicized pictures and photos of Thailand; take a look and vote for the one you think represents your own image of Thailand.